Pranav5255/Google-Cloud-Run-Hackathon/README.md

-# Production-Grade LoRA Fine-Tuning Platform on Cloud Run
+# AdaptML: Production-Grade LoRA Fine-Tuning Platform on Cloud Run

 A serverless platform for fine-tuning Large Language Models using LoRA/QLoRA on Google Cloud Run with GPU acceleration.